mahnoormahnoorr/Quantization/GPTQ/readme.md

 ## 2. Run GPTQmodifier.py

 This script:
 - Loads the Meta-Llama-3-8B-Instruct model.
+You can load your own model that needs to be quantized.
 - Prepares a calibration dataset (HuggingFaceH4/ultrachat_200k).
+You can load data from your own code.
 - Applies GPTQ quantization (4-bit, group size 128) using LLM Compressor.
 - Tests sample generation.
 - Saves the quantized model (Meta-Llama-3-8B-Instruct-W4A16-G128).